Azusa Pacific University System

 General Education Requirements

-Students pursuing any of LAPU’s bachelor’s degrees are encouraged to complete the General Studies Core before starting their major requirements.
+Students pursuing any of LAPU’s bachelor’s degrees are encouraged to complete the General Education requirements before starting their major requirements.
 Students must attain at least a 2.0 (C) grade-point average in the major.
 Some majors may require a 2.5 grade-point average (please refer to the degree for more details).
 All required courses must be taken for a letter grade where the option exists.
-Prior coursework from regionally accredited colleges/universities may be transferred to meet the General Studies Core requirements.
+Prior coursework from regionally accredited colleges/universities may be transferred to meet the General Education requirements.

 This course introduces students to the varying genres of literature — fiction, poetry, drama, and cinema — while examining and exploring the historical, critical, and social significance of literary expression.
 Prerequisite: ENG 105.